-Code Description Administrative Discipline Plan Step 3-4 G-1 Repeated or Serious Classroom Disruption: G-2 Disruption of Meeting or Assembly: Step 3 (possible exclusion from future assemblies) G-3 Cheating: The act of stealing a test, tampering with gradebook, copying work, etc. Step 3-4 G-4 Forgery: The act, written or spoken, of misrepresenting the truth (i.e. forged passes, parent signatures, false phone calls, misinformation to school personnel, etc.)Step 3 G-5 Carrying Laser Pointers, Music Devices, and Video Devices: (Except for educational purposes.)
-Unauthorized devices will be confiscated for the remainder of the school day. oses.)
-Unauthorized devices will be confiscated for the G-6 Being in an Unauthorized Area: The parking lots are unauthorized areas during the school day.
+Code Description Administrative Discipline Plan G-1 Repeated or Serious Classroom Disruption Step 2-3 G-2 Disruption of Meeting or Assembly Step 1-2 (possible exclusion from future assemblies) G-3 Cheating: The act of stealing a test, tampering with a gradebook, copying Step 1-3 work, etc. G-4 Forgery: The act, writte forged passes, parent school personnel, etc. Step 1-2 G-5 Carrying Laser Pointer educational purposes. remainder of the school Step 1-2 G-6 Being in an Unauthorized Area: The parking lots are unauthorized areas during the school day.
 Students must possess a hall pass when in a non-scheduled area.
-Step 1-2 G-7 Being an Accessory to a School Violation Step assignment at the administration's discretion depending upon offense and level of involvement.
+G-7 Being an Accessory to a School Violation Step assignment at the administration's discretion depending upon offense and level of involvement.
 G-8 Abusive or Offensive Language: The act of using such language in the presence of staff members and/or students, including written notes and published material.
-Step 1-4 (referral to police when appropriate) G-9 Inappropriate Displays of Public Affection Step 1-2 G-10 Not following the Cell Phone Policy After 1st Offense - Step 1-2

-1 st Offense The electronic device taken away for the remainder of the school day.
+Step 1-3 (referral to police when appropriate) G-9 Inappropriate Displays of Public Affection Step 1-2 G-10 Not following the Cell Phone Policy: G-10a 1 st Offense The electronic device is taken away for the remainder of the school day.
 Students may pick up the device in the office at the end of the school day.
-2 nd Offense The device is taken away for three (3) school days.
+G-10b 2 nd Offense The device is taken away for three (3) school days.
 Parents/guardians would be notified of a second offense.
 The student must check the device into the office before school and may pick it up at the end of the school day.
-3 rd Offense The device is taken away for five (5) school days.
+G-10c 3rd Offense The device is taken away for five (5) school days.
 Parents/guardians would be notified of a third offense.
 The student must check the device into the office before school and may pick it up at the end of the school day.

-- Cell Phones are allowed in all common areas of MP High School during passing time, but not at lunch.
-Classroom use is the individual teacher's discretion.
-For the privacy of all students and adults, cell phones cannot be used in locker rooms or bathrooms. - Any situation not specifically covered by the above policies will be dealt with on an individual basis and the penalty will be determined by the administration to fit the offense. - The MP MS/HS Administrative Team reserves the right to modify any of the aforementioned behavioral consequences.
+- Cell Phones are allowed in all common areas of MP High School during passing times, including before and after school.
+Cell phones may not be used during lunch.
+Classroom use is at the individual teacher's discretion.
+For the privacy of all students and adults, cell phones cannot be used in locker rooms or bathrooms. - Any situation not specifically covered by the above policies will be dealt with on an individual basis and the penalty will be determined by the administration to fit the offense. - The MS/HS Administrative Team reserves the right to modify any of the aforementioned behavioral consequences.